 The destruction of the internals of buildings and the decrease in their available funds does not influence:

-- The quality or quantity of weapons carried by security.
+- The quality or quantity of weapons carried by such forces.

-- The capacity to perform a Base Attack against X-com (if they are hostile).
+- The capacity to perform a Base Attack against X-com.

 - The amount of product available on the market.